space

 Open burning activities in Hong Kong

-The Air Pollution Control (Open Burning) Regulation prohibits a number of open burning for the following purposes:
+The Air Pollution Control (Open Burning) Regulation (Cap.
+311O) (the Regulation) prohibits open burning for the following purposes:

 i) the disposal of construction waste;